nhsuk/nhsapp-frontend/docs/community/share-findings.md

 ---
 layout: layouts/community.njk
 title: Share your findings
-description: We want to hear how users experience components and patterns in your service – it helps us improve the design system.
+description: We want to hear how users experience components and patterns in your service.
+It helps us improve the design system.

 You can do this by taking part in discussions on GitHub.

 tags:
   - contribution
 ---